 Sometimes a small shop was open to the street.
 Those irregular streets were made from pebble and soil, dusty in summer, muddy in winter.
 About 300 meters north of the town was the cemetery.
 Archaeologists found some oven-shaped tombs and stone sarcophagi there.
 Wild dogs and jackals that roamed the gardens and tombs at night had to be prevented from digging the graves.

 When you visit the relics of Capernaum today, the stone synagogue is the main attraction.
 It is an impressive ruin and one of the largest synagogues in the region.
-It was built, however, in the 4th century.
-There is no evidence of a 1st century house synagogue somewhere in the village, but the archaeological evidence is not conclusive.
+It was built, however, in the 5th century.
+There might have been a 1st century house synagogue somewhere in the village, but the archaeological evidence is not conclusive.

 We have to understand that the word “synagogue” does not describe any specific building but simply means “congregation” or “assembly.”
 For a small village this would mean a community center, a public meeting place to learn the Mosaic Law and discuss disputes and community issues.
-There was no set template of functions and rituals in the 1st century, and as far as we know, the mysterious statement in Luke “he built the synagogue for us” does not reveal much.
+There was no set template of functions and rituals in the 1st century, and as far as we know, the mysterious statement in Luke that a military officer “built the synagogue for us” does not reveal much.

-I reckon there was a modest public stone building.
-It could have had a paved courtyard laid out with carpets or mats to sit on.
-Next to the market, this would have been the center of communal life.
+Next to the market, the synagogue meeting place would have been the center of communal life.
 A man by the name of Yair (Jairus) was the head of synagogue affairs.
-Possibly a Pharisaic teacher who had studied in Jerusalem was present here, serving as the main religious teacher, with a disciple or two.
+Possibly a Pharisaic teacher who had studied in Jerusalem was present here, serving as the main religious teacher, with perhaps a disciple or two.

 A Home for Jesus?